-The USSR’s newly established Communist Party was led by Vladimir Lenin.
+The founding leader of the USSR’s newly established Communist Party was Vladimir Lenin.
 After Lenin died in 1924, Joseph Stalin rose to power and ruled until 1953.
 During his rule, Stalin transformed the Soviet Union into an industrial and military superpower.
 This came at a cost to the Soviet Union’s citizens, as Stalin ruled by terror, which left millions dead.

-The Soviets signed a non-aggression treaty in 1939 with Nazi Germany after failing to form an alliance with Western powers.
-Despite an attempt to stay neutral, the Soviets invaded and annexed territories of several Eastern European states after the start of World War II.
+The Soviets signed a non-aggression treaty with Nazi Germany in 1939 after failing to form an alliance with Western powers.
+Despite an attempt to stay neutral, the Soviets were pressed by Germany to invade and annex territories of several Eastern European states early in World War II.
 These states included Poland and the Baltic states.
-After Soviet forces captured Berlin and won the war in Europe in 1945, the territory overtaken by the Soviet forces became satellite states of the Eastern Bloc.
+However, German leader Adolf Hitler soon broke the agreement and attacked Russia, driving the Soviets to side with the Allies.
+After Soviet forces captured Berlin and the Allies won the war in Europe in 1945, the territory overtaken by the Soviet forces became satellite states of the Eastern Bloc.
 The Eastern bloc, or Communist bloc, refers to the group of states in central and Eastern Europe, East Asia, and Southeast Asia that were under the control of the Soviet Union.
-The Bloc existed from 1947 to 1991 in opposition to the capitalist Western bloc.
+The Eastern Bloc existed from 1947 to 1991 in opposition to the capitalist, U.S.-led Western Bloc.

 During the 1960s and 1970s, the Soviet elites rapidly gained wealth and power while millions of citizens faced starvation and poverty.
-Citizens lacked basic necessities including clothing, shoes, and food and breadlines were common.
-This caused outraged among younger Soviet citizens.
+Citizens lacked basic necessities including clothing, shoes, and food, and long "breadlines" of people in need of government assistance were common.
+These unbalanced conditions caused outraged among younger Soviet citizens.
 Additionally, the USSR saw backlash from other nations, such as the United States.
 U.S. President Reagan isolated the Soviet Union’s economy and forced down oil prices, greatly decreasing the Union’s revenue.